-The Practice of Programming cover
+The Practice of Programming Book - first chapter review

 Last year I read the famous The Practice of Programming book, by Brian Kernighan and Rob Pike, and it was a kind of déjà vu; it is a Clean Code book from the 90s!